Revised: October 2014

 The guidelines listed under Administrative Faculty Promotions are applicable for promotions within Lines of Progression.

 A temporary salary adjustment, up to 10%, may be granted if an incumbent has assumed duties that are in a higher range (an increase in scope and complexity in work).
 A Temporary Salary Adjustment may not be granted for additional responsibilities that are within the same salary range.
 If an employee is to assume all responsibilities of a higher level position, the faculty member should meet the minimum requirements for the higher level position.

-Temporary assignment of additional duties to an administrative faculty and the adjustment that accompanies the additional duties cannot be effective for more than a one-year period unless reviewed again by the AFSPC and approved by the Provost's Office.
+Temporary assignment of additional duties to an administrative faculty and the adjustment that accompanies the additional duties cannot be effective for more than a one-year period unless approved by the Provost's Office.
 When the Temporary Salary Adjustment terminates, the faculty member is returned to their former salary base plus any COLA and merit awarded.
 The COLA and merit amounts are applied to the former base salary.